Submitting your final Ethesis

 You'll need to create an account and register, after which you will receive confirmation of your username and password.
 From here you can manage your eThesis deposit via the 'Manage deposits' page.
 This will take you through a range of screens where you enter in details about your thesis, including whether an embargo on access is needed.
 You will be asked to upload your eThesis (and redacted eThesis if required).
 Please see the Library website for further advice on the upload process.

-The PDF ethesis should be given a standard filename which follows the format of the hard-copy thesis: Surname and initials, school, degree, year of submission.
-For example: Smith_ABC_Chemistry_PhD_2015.PDF.
+- The ethesis should be given a standard filename: Surname & initials, school, degree, year of submission, for example: Smith_ABC_Chemistry_PhD_2020.PDF.

-Wherever possible, theses should be made open access (i.e. freely available for access).
+Please see our Guide to the thesis examination process for more detailed information.
+Wherever possible, theses should be made ‘open access’ (i.e. freely available for access).
 If there are no confidentiality, commercial or publication constraints the full text of your thesis can normally be made immediately available in WREO with no embargo or restriction.
 However in some cases immediate access to a thesis may not be possible and it may be necessary to restrict access to the full text of your thesis by applying a temporary embargo on the thesis.
 Examples of when a temporary embargo might be considered include:

 - where the thesis includes confidential or politically-sensitive information.